moov-io/terms-dictionary/README.md

 - **standard entry class (SEC) code**<a id="sec"></a>: A three character code to identify the format and application of an ACH transaction.

-- **standard industrial code (SIC)**<a id="sic"></a>: A four-digit code assigned by the United States government that classifies industries and is used to identify the nature of a business.
+- **standard industrial classification (SIC) code**<a id="sic"></a>: A four-digit code assigned by the United States government that classifies industries and is used to identify the nature of a business.

+- **straight-through processing (STP)**<a id="stp"></a>: Payment processing that is completely free of human intervention, resulting in faster completion and fewer errors.

 - **terminal identification number (TID)**<a id="tid"></a>: Unique numerical identifier that denotes the specific point-of-sale device or computer where a payment transaction is initiated.
 It's used by merchants, card associations, and others to source the origin of fraud transactions.

 - **The Clearing House**<a id="tch"></a>: A banking association and payments company owned by large commercial banks that provides the only private-sector ACH ([EPN](#epn)) and wire ([CHIPS](#chips)) operators in the United States.

+- **thin file**<a id="thin-file"></a>: The credit report of someone with little or no credit history, which may make it difficult to access credit.

 - **TIN Matching**<a id="tin-matching"></a>: - An IRS program that allows payers to match the tax identification number (TIN) of a business or individual to the IRS database when filing [1099](#1099) forms.
 This helps avoid penalties from filing invalid 1099s.